BingguangHao/Open-Agentic-tool-use/README.md

 # Open-Agentic-tool-use

-Real-world tool-using is the last step for LLM to help the humanity.
+Real-world tool-using is the last step.

 ## Overview